-Gendered dimensions of social innovations are an understudied field, especially studies that focus on qualitative aspects of gender (Lindberg, Forsberg, and Karlberg, 2016).
-Lindberg, Forsberg, and Karlberg (2015) argue that social innovation contains both potential and pitfalls regarding gender equality.
-It can be used to identify “unsolved societal challenges of gender inequality” as well as “enabl[ing] the identification and analysis of the newness and transformative potential of socially gendered aspects of structural change in organisations and society” (Lindberg, Forsberg, and Karlberg, 2015, p.480).
+Gendered dimensions of social innovations are an understudied field, especially studies that focus on qualitative aspects of gender (Lindberg et al., 2016).
+Lindberg et al. (2015) argue that social innovation contains both potential and pitfalls regarding gender equality.
+It can be used to identify ‘unsolved societal challenges of gender inequality’ as well as ‘enabl[ing] the identification and analysis of the newness and transformative potential of socially gendered aspects of structural change in organisations and society’ (Lindberg et al., p.480).
 In a general sense, the EU’s social innovation policy opens up opportunities for more inclusion, argues Lindberg (2016).
-However, she warns that social innovation can lead to a “reinforcement of existing gender patterns” because of a variety of aspects, such as a focus on excellence.
-Through an interview study with members of a “Swedish network promoting women’s employment, entrepreneurship and innovation” (Lindberg, 2016, p.411), Lindberg, Forsberg, and Karlberg (2016, p.421) conclude that the possibilities relate to identifying “gendered societal challenges and social needs, development of gender inclusive solutions and promotion of gendered change”.
+However, she warns that social innovation can lead to a ‘reinforcement of existing gender patterns’ because of a variety of aspects, such as a focus on excellence.
+Through an interview study with members of a ‘Swedish network promoting women’s employment, entrepreneurship and innovation’ (Lindberg, 2016, p.411), Lindberg et al. (2016, p.421) conclude that the possibilities relate to identifying ‘gendered societal challenges and social needs, development of gender inclusive solutions and promotion of gendered change’.
 The limitations relate to involving women only as a category and thus disregarding the complex and intertwined relationship of gender with class, ethnicity, sexuality and age.
 However, the authors call for further empirical studies focusing on gendered aspects of social innovation.
 Ahl et al. (2016) explore how a shift from state feminism towards neoliberal entrepreneurialism has affected the feminist project in the Nordic countries.
 They conclude that a turn to women’s entrepreneurialism in governmental policy might weaken state feminism as well as holding out possibilities for new forms of feminist action through enterprise.
 The opportunity, they argue, lies in the fact that this is feminist action decoupled from the state.
 Ahl and Marlow (2019) contend that Swedish government policies on women’s entrepreneurship are infused with postfeminist discourses of empowerment, individuality and skills, which conceal the risks associated with entrepreneurship as a career choice for women, such as discrimination and substandard welfare benefits.

 Innovation and social innovation are commonly associated with new, progressive and alternative ways of tackling social needs.
 It is important to analyse critically the discourse of social innovation because most attention has been focused on the innovators.
 The unchallenged imperative of innovation as ‘always good’ seems to pave the way for an understanding of the innovator as progressive and modern, and furthermore veils the context of austerity politics and the weakening of the state in favour of entrepreneurial subjects and new markets – not least in studies of gender and innovation.
 A focus on the discourse of social innovation and gender equality will, however, shed light on how this discourse shapes our understanding of doing social change and doing gender equality.